Salem/Pisot Numbers in the Weyl Spectrum: Weyl Spectrum vs. Dynamic Spectrum

 \section{Weyl Spectrum vs. Dynamic Spectrum}

-The Dynamical spectrum $\Lambda_\mathbb{C}$ does not contain all Salem numbers, and it is difficult to know all birational maps and their dynamical degrees.
-However, it is known that the dynamical spectrum is, in fact, the same as the Weyl spectrum.
-By McMullen \cite{McMullen:2007}, Uehara \cite{Uehara:2010}, and Kim \cite{Kim:2023}.
-Thus, we have \begin{thm} Supose $\lambda \in \cup_d \Lambda_d$.
-If $\lambda>1$, then there is $f \in \text{Bir}(\mathbf{P}^2)$ such that $f$ is birationally equivalent to an automorphism and $\lambda(f) = \lambda$.
-Thus we have \end{thm}
+The dynamical spectrum $\Lambda_\mathbb{C}$ does not contain all Salem numbers, and it is difficult to know all birational maps and their dynamical degrees.
+However, it is known that the dynamical spectrum is, in fact, the same as the Weyl spectrum, as noted by McMullen \cite{McMullen:2007}, Uehara \cite{Uehara:2010}, and Kim \cite{Kim:2023}.